Anyrainel/genshin-tierlist-maker/scripts/SCRIPT_README.md

 - **Element Image URLs**: `img` `data-src` attribute in the Element column (first occurrence per element)
 - **Weapon Image URLs**: `img` `data-src` attribute in the Weapon column (first occurrence per weapon)

-## Features

-- **Traveler Filtering**: Skips Traveler character variants by default
-- **Smart Sorting**: Characters sorted by rarity then release date
-- **Image URL Cleaning**: Removes scaling parameters from all image URLs
-- **Real Image URLs**: Scrapes actual element and weapon images from the source
-- **Strict Validation**: Throws exceptions for missing or invalid data

 ## Error Handling

 The script uses strict validation and will throw exceptions if: